kofifenix/Bitcoin-Address-Balance-Checker_Mod/README.md

 # Bitcoin- Address/Wallet Balance-Checker
-Python Bitcoin Balance checker.
-This is a simple program that can Find the Total balance of a certain BTC address/wallet
+Python Bitcoin Balance Checker.
+This is a simple program that can Find the Total balance of a list of BTC addresses in a TXT file.

 # How to run

-[#] Recomended to use Python 3.6  << I tested on this python version only
+[#] There are 2 versions in this repo.
+One for Python 2.X and the other for Python 3.X.

 1] ` pip install -r requirements.txt ` or `pip3 install -r requirements.txt`